lowkey42/lowkey42.github.com/_posts/2021-05-15-mesh_modifications.md

 ### Deletion and Modification

-The first -- and easier -- of these two covers the case when data is completely invalidated.
+The first (and easier) of these two covers the case when data is completely invalidated.
 Either because the part of the mesh that is referenced has been deleted or because the `origin()`/`dest()` of an edge changed.
 And the enum that describes the possible reactions is:
 ```cpp
 enum class On_mesh_change {
 	keep,            // The value is not changed